Ornge: Executive compensation

 In 2011 Ornge was involved in a controversy regarding executives' compensation, including President and CEO Chris Mazza.
 The Toronto Star uncovered that Mazza was receiving $1.4 million a year while remaining off the "sunshine list" of public employees earning over $100,000.
 That salary made him the highest publicly paid official in the province.
-Ontario Health Minister Deb Matthews stated that Mazza’s salary was "outrageous, shocking and unacceptable".
+Ontario Health Minister Deb Matthews stated that Mazza's salary was "outrageous, shocking and unacceptable".
 On 9 February 2013 Dr. Chris Mazza received $4.6 million in public dollars in his last two years at Ornge, including salary, bonuses, cash advances and two housing loans.
 In 2013, it was revealed that Mazza made $9.3 million over six years at Ornge.
 Mazza expensed ski trips and international junkets, often with his girlfriend; hotel room bills of $2,400 were reported.

 Other executives were "highly paid", but Ornge failed to disclose their salaries.
 Chairman Rainer Beltzner received $232,757 in 2011.
 The board members received almost $2 million between 2007 and 2011.
 In 2011, 50 executives received a total of $11.8 million (average $238,000) which was not disclosed on the Sunshine list.

-Executives were granted company-paid executive MBAs education, at a total of $600,000.
-Kelly Long, Mazza’s girlfriend and an ORNGE vice-president, received an MBA from Western University in London.
+Executives were granted company-paid executive MBA educations, at a total of $600,000.
+Kelly Long, Mazza's girlfriend and an ORNGE vice-president, received an MBA from Western University in London.

 Mazza went on an indefinite medical leave on 22 December 2011 at the height of the scandal.

 Kickback allegations

 After Ornge bought helicopters from AgustaWestland for $144 million, AgustaWestland then made a $4.7 million payment to Mazza-controlled ORNGE Global.
 A later additional payment of $2 million was promised.
-Allegedly, the payment was for “marketing services”.
+Allegedly, the payment was for "marketing services".
 It was found that this "consisted of a small binder of information pulled together by Long."
 Subsequent Ornge leader Ron McKerlie said the two small binders do not justify the large payment.
 The binders are said to be in the possession of the OPP.

 Later, a former executive indicated that Ornge had paid AgustaWestland $7 million more than should have.
 It was this allegation that prompted the OPP investigation.
 Tom Rothfels indicated that Mazza insisted on paying about $600,000 extra per helicopter (roughly $7 million).
 Rick Potter, former COO, indicated about $10 million extra.

-AgustaWestand also agreed to donate $2.9 million US to Ornge's charitable foundation.
+AgustaWestland also agreed to donate US$2.9 million to Ornge's charitable foundation.